Alcheri-zz/Plugins/OnJoin/README.md

+# OnJoin

-Send a notice to all users entering a channel.
+* Send a notice to all users entering a channel.
+* .. incomplete - a work in progress.